ministryofjustice/security-guidance/docs/use-of-hmg-cryptography-policy.md

 The process requires that an applicant is appointed and that applicant is responsible for ensuring that the product is suitable for the requirement and it is their responsibility to familiarise themselves with the CESG Security Operating Procedures \(SyOPs\) for that product.
 The applicant can delegate this element to someone else but that person must be identified to the other parties of this approval process.

-<a name="pol.crypto.003"></a>

--   **POL.CRYPTO.003**

-    The Project Manager **must appoint** an applicant.
+**POL.CRYPTO.003**: The Project Manager **must appoint** an applicant.
 Exceptionally, the applicant can be the Project Manager.
 The applicant **must contact** the vendor of the encryption product and obtain the latest version of the CESG macro enabled word application form to complete.

 This form must be completed by the applicant with a full explanation of the requirement and attached with, if appropriate, a diagram \(e.g. MS Visio diagram\) which explains the solution and this must be sent to the COMSO, Accreditor and MoJ Crypto Custodian for approval with the application form.